qorix-group/score/tools/decision_records/plantUML_draw.md

 - **Challenges:**
   - Requires contributors to be familiar with PlantUML syntax if they opt for code-based diagrams.
-  - Draw.IO files should be properly version-controlled and handled to avoid conflicts.

 This decision aligns with the project's "Docs as Code" philosophy, ensuring maintainability, accessibility and effective collaboration.